 It's commonly believed that wide plank flooring is only suited to environments with moderate humidity levels.
 There is some truth to this, and wide planks can be more susceptible to expansion and shrinkage in climates where the humidity level fluctuates widely over the seasons.
 Warping and cupping can be a problem in some areas of the Midwest, for example, where steamy summers are followed by cold, bone-dry winter air.

 Such problems are reduced when companies make a point of using high-quality, kiln-dried wood that is more stable to begin with.
-There are many case studies that show that a top-quality wide plank floor performs quite well in nearly any climate.
+According to Carlisle and other leaders in the industry, investing in top-quality wide plank flooring will help it to perform well in any climate.
+This includes wood that is air and kiln-dried prior to manufacturing.

 That said, most wide plank flooring performs best in environments with stable humidity.
 A wide plank floor in Arizona, where it is uniformly dry year-round, or on the Georgia coast, where it is usually humid, will almost never have problems; while a wide plank floor in Chicago, where humidity levels fluctuate widely, may be temperamental.
 The best humidity range for wide plank flooring is between 28 and 48 percent.

 In terms of general comfort, wide plank floors have exactly the same profile as standard wood flooring.
 This flooring is relatively warm under foot and hard enough to be durable but not so hard that dishes automatically shatter if dropped.

 Wide Plank Flooring vs. Standard Hardwood Flooring

 Because widths of standard hardwood flooring planks have gradually expanded to 3 to 4 inches, and because there are more and more realistic distressed, vintage textures now available in standard flooring, you may well ask yourself if the extreme cost of genuine wide plank flooring is worth it.
 The question is really a matter of the value you put on the authenticity of the flooring.
 Wide plank flooring is for homeowners who place a premium on natural luxury and want to demonstrate it.
 This flooring ranks up with expensive stone flooring as a material that shouts high-end construction.